DAMO-NLP-SG/WebDesignAgent/README.md

 <img alt="gui" src="assets/gui.png">

 For a quick usage of our WebDesignAgent, please following these steps:
-1. Config `Select Mode` to be `Web Design Mode`.
+1. Config `Select Mode` to `Web Design Mode`.
 2. Config `Select Model` according to your APIs.
 In our demos, we primarily use `gpt-4o`.
+3. Select the websites language in `Language` field.
-3. Config `CSS Framework` to your favored style, e.g. `Tailwind`.
+4. Config `CSS Framework` to your favored style, e.g. `Tailwind`.
-4. Set `save_file`, which saves your generated websites.
+5. Set `save_file`, which saves your generated websites.
-5. Input your request either in `website_description` or
+6. **Enter your request in either the `website_description` field for textual requests, the `website_img` field for image requests, or both for a combined input.**

-#### Auto Generation
-If you want to auto generate a website.
-You can follow the following steps to proceed：

-1. set save file(the generated website will be saved in this file).
-2. set the description of the website or give a img for website or both.
-3. click plan.
-4. set refine times you want.
-5. click auto generation.
+7. Click `Plan` button, which will return the textual descriptions of planned websites, their contents and their relations.
+You can also change these descriptions if you find them unsuitable.
+8. Click `Auto Generate` to generate all the above websites for you.
+(It may takes some time for the entire websites generation)

 #### Human Feedback
 If you want to generate a website more human control.
 You can follow the following steps to proceed：